 Rebuilding your financial life after a divorce

-From my experience, I would recommend getting yourself on a good budget each month.
-There isn't as much value in trying to project your income and expenses months into the future, but you are more than capable of doing so weeks into the future even if you have an irregular income.
+From my experience, I would recommend getting yourself on a reasonable budget each month.
+There isn't as much value in trying to project your income and expenses months into the future, but you are more than capable of doing so weeks into the future, even if you have an irregular income.
 Try sitting down Without any distraction At the end of this month and begin budgeting for September.
 These budgets do not have to be complex.
-All you have to do is get a handle on the money that you make any expenses that you have.
+All you have to do is get a handle on the money you make any expenses you have.
 It may be the first time in your life that you have ever done something like this.

-Questions about career in life in general after a difficult divorce?
+Questions about a career in life in general after a difficult divorce?
 Contact the Law Office of Bryan Fagan